Got Too Much Stuff? Try This Simple Declutter Plan Of Action {Free Printable}

 So now there’s a solid goal — 1000 items.
 How are you going to get there?

-Start today.
-Make the time.
-Build the momentum.
+Start Today: Make the time.
+Start to build the momentum.

-Take pictures.
-Always take “before” pictures of the space, and then photos of everything you declutter.
-Make sure to take an “after” picture when you finish an area.
-Be sure to look back at how far you’ve come!
+Take Pictures: Always take ‘before’ pictures of the space, and then photos of everything you declutter.
+Make sure to take an ‘after’ picture when you finish an area.

-Use the printable tracking sheet included in the Declutter Plan of Action and keep a running total of your decluttering.
-One sheet is enough to track one month.
-Print more sheets as you need them.
+Use the Printable: The Declutter Plan of Action PDF Free Download makes it easy to keep a running total of your decluttering.
+One sheet is enough to track 50 days.
+You’ll be surprised how fast your total grows!

 Not quite sure what to get rid of first?
 Or maybe you’re afraid of tossing something you’ll wish you hadn’t?
-Here’s a quick list of 25 types of items you can declutter and never miss:
+Here’s a quick list of 25 types of things to declutter and never miss:

 1. clothes that don’t fit